 Whenever the existing parks are ready to cut-in after a storm, the SA will update its daily schedule according to the contractual provisions for schedule update (Neutralization time,...) in order to inform Elia about its intention to initiate cut-in.
 Each park will be allowed to come back following a linear ramping within a defined period of around one hour.

 Any existing park being equipped with the necessary communication and control means would also have the opportunity, on a voluntary basis, to adopt the cut-in coordination process defined for the new parks.
-In this case, of course, for the existing parks, the ramping rate limitation would only be applied during the cut-in phase after a storm.
+In this case: